 There are additional volunteer opportunities for men living in the San Damiano House at Graymoor.
 Some of the men choose to run a weekend program at St. Christopher’s Inn, where they are partnered with men who are newly admitted to treatment.
 These volunteers show the newcomers around the Graymoor campus, encouraging and mentoring them as they begin their recovery journey.

-Some men also volunteer to work at a farmer’s market on Wednesdays selling the plants and vegetables they harvest on the farm.
+Some men also volunteer to work at a farmer’s market on Fridays selling the plants and vegetables they harvest on the farm.
 Proceeds provide funds to purchase supplies for the next season’s planting.
+During the summer and fall harvest season, check back here to see what organic vegetables, herbs and flowers are available for purchase at the weekly Farmers Market.
+Click here to see the products and pricing for this week’s Farmer’s Market at San Damiano Farm, Graymoor.

 The program’s unique structure allows the men to stay for several months in order to become independent, firmly rooted in their recovery with well-developed self-esteem based upon the opportunity to share and give back to those who have helped them.